 Define the state vector (position and velocity) of the scheduled debris at the time of jettison.

 Determine the aerodynamic characteristics of the spent scheduled debris (drag coefficient, aerodynamic reference area, weight) and compute a drag corrected impact point.
-Tumbling can affect the aerodynamic characteristics of the object; therefore, consideration must be given as to whether the scheduled debris tumbles or stabilises at a particular attitude during descent.
+Tumbling can affect the aerodynamic characteristics of the object; therefore, consideration should be given as to whether the scheduled debris tumbles or stabilises at a particular attitude during descent.

 Develop impact uncertainties of the scheduled debris based on the uncertainties in the vehicle state vector at the time of jettison (is the vehicle flying fast, slow, high, low, right or left?).
 Also consider any perturbation velocities that may be applied during jettison (e.g. any energy imparted due to explosive bolts used to separate a stage or fairing), the effect of winds and wind uncertainties and aerodynamic lift effects.
 This process should produce a standard deviation of impact uncertainty around a nominal impact point in the uprange and downrange direction, and another standard deviation of impact uncertainty around the nominal impact point in the crossrange direction.
 A more sophisticated analysis may produce an impact covariance matrix, representing the impact dispersions that may indicate some rotation of the dispersions relative to the downrange and crossrange directions, but this is normally of secondary significance.